polterguy/magic.node/README.md

 * `node` = magic.node.Node

 The type declaration should be declared in your Hyperlambda in between the name and its value, separated by colon (:).
-The default type if ommitted is `string`.
+The default type if ommitted is `string` and strings do not need quotes or double quotes for this reason.
 An example of declaring a couple of types associated with a node's value can be found below.

 ```
 .foo1:int:5